nanobaselib/NanoBaseLib/README.md

 git clone https://github.com/nanobaselib/NanoBaseLib.git
 cd NanoBaseLib
 ```
-Download the [clean demo dataset](https://zenodo.org/records/10889896/files/demo_dataset.tar.gz?download=1), unzip it, and place it in the NanoBaseLib folder.
+Download the [clean demo dataset](https://zenodo.org/records/10889896/files/demo_dataset.tar.gz?download=1) (319.1 MB), unzip it, and place it in the NanoBaseLib folder.
 Your directory structure should look like the example above.

 ### Step 1: Data Standardization